filmak/scum-sdk/scum_programmer/README.md

 pip install scum-programmer
 ```

-## Use
+## Usage

 ### Load code onto SCuM

-The `main.py` script only takes firmware files in .bin format.
+The `scum-programmer` command requires a firmware input file in .bin format.
 Use it as following:

 ```